-In recent times, the Provincial Party Committee and the Provincial People's Committee have regularly paid attention to leading and directing all levels, sectors and localities to focus on organizing and implementing the province's land management work.
-However, the current land management situation of the province still has many shortcomings and limitations that have significantly affected the province's socio-economic development.
+Over the past period, the Provincial Party Committee and the Provincial People's Committee have consistently paid attention to leading and directing all levels, sectors, and localities to focus on organizing and implementing land management work in the province.
+However, the current land management situation in the province still has many shortcomings and limitations that have significantly affected the socio-economic development of the province.

-At the recent 24th meeting of the Provincial Party Committee (term XIV), this issue was enthusiastically discussed by delegates, aiming to find a fundamental solution to resolve it.
-Mr. Phan Nguyen Hoang Tan - Chairman of the People's Committee of Phan Thiet City admitted that the management of public land, land of projects, and land use for the wrong purpose is still complicated in Phan Thiet City.
-Especially in key areas with potential for developing real estate, tourism, renewable energy projects or in areas preparing to implement planning, important infrastructure projects...
-Typically, the Nam Le Duan Residential Area encountered many difficulties when establishing the project, although the city leaders had many dialogues with the people.
-Currently, illegal encroachment of land for construction still occurs, partly due to the loose inspection and supervision of land use in projects and constructions, and in many cases, the land is slow to be put into use.
+At the recent 24th session of the Provincial Party Committee (14th term), this issue was discussed vigorously by delegates, aiming to find fundamental solutions to address it.
+Mr. Phan Nguyen Hoang Tan – Chairman of the People's Committee of Phan Thiet City – acknowledged that the management of public land, land for projects, and land use for improper purposes remains complex in Phan Thiet City.
+This is especially true in key areas with potential for real estate, tourism , and renewable energy development projects, or in areas preparing for the implementation of important infrastructure projects.
+A typical example is the Nam Le Duan residential area, which faced many difficulties in project planning, despite numerous dialogues between city leaders and residents.
+Currently, illegal land encroachment and construction still occur, partly due to lax inspection and supervision of land use in projects and constructions, with many cases of delayed land utilization.

-Not only Phan Thiet City is facing difficulties in this field, La Gi town also has many projects that have lasted for many years, not only greatly affecting the implementation of the economic development plan, the implementation of the orientation of building the southern urban area of the province, but also negatively affecting the political security - social order and safety in the locality.
-Currently, there are many recommendations from voters about the progress of the implementation of the two projects, Dong Tan Thien New Urban Area and Tay Tan Thien New Urban Area, with forecasts that in the coming time, it will continue to become more complicated.
-In addition, a number of similar projects that have been granted investment policies by the province and are currently carrying out compensation and site clearance will also be affected (De La Gi High-class Resort Project combined with residential area, Phuoc Hoi New Urban Area Project and Tan Thien New Urban Area Project).
-Therefore, the leaders of La Gi town proposed that the Provincial People's Committee consider removing difficulties and obstacles so that the two projects can soon complete the procedures and continue to implement the projects.
+It's not just Phan Thiet City that's facing difficulties in this area; La Gi town also has many projects that have dragged on for years.
+These projects not only significantly impact the implementation of economic development plans and the southern urban development orientation of the province, but also negatively affect political security and social order in the locality.
+Currently, there are many complaints from voters regarding the progress of two projects: the Dong Tan Thien New Urban Area and the Tay Tan Thien New Urban Area, with predictions that the situation will become even more complicated in the future.
+In addition, several similar projects that have received investment approval from the province and are currently undergoing land compensation and clearance will also be affected (the De La Gi High-End Resort and Residential Area project, the Phuoc Hoi New Urban Area project, and the Tan Thien New Urban Area project).
+Therefore, the leaders of La Gi town request the Provincial People's Committee to consider resolving the difficulties and obstacles so that the two projects can complete the procedures and continue their implementation.

-Regarding state management of land, Mr. Nguyen Hong Phap - Secretary of La Gi town frankly acknowledged: “The system of legal documents on land is constantly changing, still overlapping, the order and procedures for handling violations are still complicated, taking a lot of time, human resources and costs.
-The violations are mainly from many years ago, most of which have formed fixed assets on the land, causing difficulties in the settlement process.
-In addition, the land management database for public land has not been fully built.
-The organization of land violation enforcement has not been completed, prolonged due to the time it takes to prepare violation records, appraise violation records, and arrange enforcement protection forces.
-In particular, some cases deliberately complain about administrative handling decisions of competent authorities, although the wrongdoing is clear.
-Some records, papers, and land extracts are complicated, causing disputes to drag on and be difficult to resolve...”.
+Regarding state management of land, Mr. Nguyen Hong Phap – Secretary of La Gi town – frankly acknowledged: “The system of legal documents on land is constantly changing and overlapping; the procedures for handling violations are still complex, time-consuming, and costly.
+Most violations date back many years, with a large proportion having already formed fixed assets on the land, making resolution difficult.
+In addition, the land management database for public land has not been fully developed.
+The enforcement of land violations is not conclusive and protracted due to the time-consuming process of compiling violation files, assessing these files, and deploying security forces for enforcement.
+In particular, some individuals intentionally appeal administrative decisions of competent authorities, even though the wrongdoing is clear.
+Some complex land records, documents, and extracts lead to prolonged disputes that are difficult to resolve...”

-In order to rectify and overcome the above shortcomings and limitations, the Provincial People's Committee has issued Directive 08 on strengthening land management in the province.
-Accordingly, it requires heads of departments, branches, and chairmen of district, town, and city People's Committees to focus on directing and implementing well a number of tasks and solutions.
-Continue to strictly implement the Prime Minister's direction on rectifying and strengthening land management and building a land information system; thoroughly grasp the direction of the Ministry of Natural Resources and Environment on a number of solutions to strengthen land management in the current situation.
-In particular, fully and promptly organize the implementation of the Action Programs and Plans of the Provincial Party Committee, the Standing Committee of the Provincial Party Committee and the Provincial People's Committee on management work that the Provincial Party Executive Committee (term IV) has issued Action Program No. 41-CTr/TU dated November 14, 2022.
-In addition, strengthen propaganda, popularize laws, raise awareness and sense of compliance with land laws among cadres, civil servants, public employees and people...
+To rectify and overcome the aforementioned shortcomings and limitations, the Provincial People's Committee issued Directive 08 on strengthening land management in the province.
+Accordingly, it requires heads of departments, agencies, and chairmen of the People's Committees of districts, towns, and cities to focus on directing and effectively implementing a number of tasks and solutions.
+They are to continue strictly implementing the Prime Minister's directive on rectifying and strengthening land management and building a land information system; and to thoroughly understand the Ministry of Natural Resources and Environment's directive on solutions to strengthen land management in the current situation.
+In particular, they are to fully and promptly implement the Action Programs and Plans of the Provincial Party Committee, the Standing Committee of the Provincial Party Committee, and the Provincial People's Committee on land management, as outlined in Action Program No. 41-CTr/TU dated November 14, 2022, issued by the Provincial Party Committee (4th term).
+In addition, it is necessary to strengthen the dissemination of laws and regulations, and raise awareness and compliance with land laws among officials, civil servants, and the general public.

 Provincial Party Secretary - Duong Van An

-Regarding this issue, Provincial Party Secretary Duong Van An emphasized in the 24th Executive Committee meeting: “We must be determined to reform the administration, improve the attitude, quality and efficiency of work, and motivate and encourage cadres and civil servants to work with responsibility and affection; with heart and vision, truly devoted to the work.
-The motto is to finish the work, not until the end of the day.
-For any difficult work, we must try to research and find solutions to solve it, not avoid or shirk responsibility.
-We must take work efficiency, the satisfaction of people and businesses, and the development of the province as a measure to evaluate the performance of each agency and each cadre.”
+Regarding this issue, Provincial Party Secretary Duong Van An emphasized at the 24th Executive Committee meeting that: “We must be determined to reform the administrative system, improve the attitude, quality, and efficiency of work, and motivate and encourage officials and civil servants to work with responsibility and dedication; with heart and vision, truly committed to their work.
+The motto is to finish the job, not just work until the end of the hour.
+For difficult tasks, we must strive to research and find solutions to solve them, without avoiding or shirking responsibility.
+We must use the effectiveness of work, the satisfaction of the people and businesses, and the development of the province as a measure to evaluate the performance of each agency and each official.”

 Source